 Paper Easter Eggs

 Want to decorate eggs for Easter without all the mess?
 Try making an Easter egg collage instead!
-Preschoolers love paper and glue crafts, and all that drawing and cutting is great for strengthening little hands for better fine motor skills.
+Preschoolers love paper and glue crafts, and all that drawing and cutting is a great way to strengthen little hands for better fine motor skills.
 Sneak in a lesson on shape recognition for an extra bit of learning.

 What You Need: